-Allowance for Credit Losses on Retail Loans and Estimated Early Termination Losses on Operating Lease Assets
+Allowance for Credit Losses on Retail Loans

 Retail loans are evaluated on a collective basis and grouped into pools with similar risk characteristics such as origination quarter, internal credit grade at origination, product type, and original term.
 The allowance for retail loans is measured using econometric regression models that correlate vintage age, credit quality, economic, and other variables to historical vintage-level credit loss performance.
 Statistically relevant economic factors such as unemployment rates, bankruptcies, and used vehicle price indexes are applied in the analysis of the economic environment.
 Current and forecasted economic conditions are applied in the models to project monthly gross loss rates in terms of origination dollars for the remaining contractual life of each vintage.
 Recoveries are projected as a percentage of the cumulative forecasted loss dollar of each vintage.
 The contractual term is the estimated lifetime of retail loans and is considered to be a reasonable and supportable forecast period of future economic conditions.
 Economic forecasts and macroeconomic variables are obtained from a third-party economic research firm that extend through the lifetime of retail loans and converge to long-run equilibrium trends.
 Baseline forecasts that reflect the most likely economic future is the single economic scenario applied in the models.
 Qualitative adjustments may also be applied if management believes the quantitative models do not reflect the best estimate of lifetime expected credit losses.
-Estimated losses on operating leases expected to terminate early due to lessee defaults are also determined collectively using modeling methodologies consistent with those used for retail loans.